Spaceport-Project/nerfplayer-spaceport/TROUBLESHOOTING.md

 from nerfstudio.data.dataparsers.nerfplayer_multicam_dataparser import NerfplayerMulticamDataParserConfig
 ```

-Also change the following file for both nerfplayer_nerfacto and nerfplayer_ngp:
+Also change the following line for both nerfplayer_nerfacto and nerfplayer_ngp:

 ```python
 dataparser=DycheckDataParserConfig(),
 ```
+to
 ```python
 dataparser=NerfplayerMulticamDataParserConfig(),
 ```